What do I need to know?

 The Immigration Office will first send you a so-called "Fiktionsbescheinigung" per post, renewing your Duldung for the time being.
 If you have problems with the "Fiktionsbescheinigung" or you have not received such a document at all, you should definitely seek advice from a refugee counselling centre.
 You can find counselling centres nearby on our local information page.

 For more information, visit our chapter “Tolerated Stay Permit (Duldung)".

-Currently, many embassies either do not work or do so for limited hours.
-So, extensive delays are expected.
-Check the website of the proper German embassy regularly to learn about the latest.
+Currently, many embassies back to regular opening schedules.
+Nevertheless, check the website of the proper German embassy regularly to learn about the latest.
 If the delays can lead to the expiry of a deadline, your family cannot collect the visa, or any other problems arise, contact the staff of the DRK search service or your lawyer.

 Please note: The legal deadlines still apply, i.e. you have to meet the legal deadlines despite the Corona crisis.
 You can find out more about the statutory deadlines in our chapter "Family Reunification".
 To keep the deadline, you can register at the Immigration Office online at fap.diplo.de.
 The application which your family must submit to the relevant embassy can be sent per fax- but please make sure to preserve the confirmation notice.

 If your family already has a visa (which is still valid), they can come to Germany.
 You can learn more in our chapter “Coronavirus- Public Life”.

 If you suspect that you are infected, contact the Germany-wide patient helpline by dialling 116117.
 They will let you know about the next steps.
 Please do not go to the doctor's office before first calling them.